ansible/ansible/rst/playbooks.rst

       vars:
         datacenter: atlanta
       tasks:
-      - include: base.yml
+      - include: tasks/base.yml
-      - include: webservers.yml database=db.atlanta.com
+      - include: tasks/webservers.yml database=db.atlanta.com
       handlers:
-        - include: generic-handlers.yml
+        - include: handlers/common.yml
     - hosts: atlanta-dbservers
       vars:
         datacenter: atlanta
       tasks:
-      - include: base.yml
+      - include: tasks/base.yml
-      - include: dbservers.yml
+      - include: tasks/dbservers.yml
       handlers:
-        - include: generic-handlers.yml
+        - include: handlers/common.yml

 There is one (or more) play defined for each group of systems, and each play maps each group to several includes.
 These includes represent 'class definitions', telling the systems what they are supposed to do or be.
+In the above example, all hosts get the base configuration first and further customize it depending on what class or nature of machines they are.

 .. note::
    Playbooks do not always have to be declarative; you can do something